 After being fully ramped by month three, the SDRs are on track to be promoted to an AE role based on their merit and demonstrated skills.
 Evaluated on a monthly basis, the SDRs must succeed in two ways of measurement: quantitative and qualitative.

 For quantitative checkpoints, the SDRs are asked:

-“Are you hitting your quota in meetings set?”
+- “Are you hitting your quota and setting meetings?”

 For the qualitative, more subjective questions were asked, like:

 - “Are they thinking critically about how to close each deal?”

 - “Have they been working with the AEs closely?”

 Other things Parse.ly used to determine qualitative success included observing the SDR.
 Were they comfortable walking away from business that was a poor fit?
 Did they do more work aside from setting calls -- like customer support or adding value in the sales process to get a client to close?

 After ramping fully and becoming qualified, the candidates go through a transition period of doing 50% SDR work and 50% AE work.
 Once fully transitioned, there’s typically little more ramping to do to start building their pipeline.

 Although taking longer to ramp from SDR to AE, this ladder actually results in a shorter expected AE ramp time, a lower risk of a bad hire, and a clear career progression from the SDR team.